 The Basset Hound is an easily recognizable breed with the distinctive long ears of a trail hound and the shorter body of a dog that would be followed by hunters on foot.
 This breed is known to love children and make a good family pet.
 Although Basset Hounds do require exercise, they are better suited to walks than more energetic activities, and they are considered good pets for novice owners.

 Most of the scent hounds have the same white and brown, with some black, markings, and the cute Beagle is no different.
 The Beagle remains an excellent hunting breed but also makes a friendly, loving, and fun-loving companion pet.
 Bred to hunt in packs, the Beagle will eagerly adopt you and the rest of your family as part of its pack.
-The breed is intelligent and eager to please, it’s also a suitable hound dog breed for novice owners.
+The breed is intelligent and eager to please, and it’s also a suitable hound dog breed for novice owners.

 The Bloodhound is a much larger breed than the likes of the Beagle, and it was first bred to hunt animals like boar and deer.
 Although the breed is still used for hunting, its incredibly keen sense of smell means that the Bloodhound is as often called upon to hunt for missing people, drugs, and explosives as it is for wild boar.
 As well as their striking looks, the Bloodhound is popular because it makes a caring and loving pet.